tdegeus/paraview_examples/README.md

-# paraview_examples

-Some simple Paraview examples.
+Some simple ParaView examples.

 # HDF5 - XDMF

+## Introduction

+In this setup the data is written to a binary HDF5-file, which are provided with a 'header' XDMF-file that specifies how ParaView should read it.

 ## References: